ZubairShafi-dev/LUP_/README.md

 🗄️ Room Database

-Local storage to save reading history, recent texts, scans, and user preferences for fast of
+Local storage to save readin
+g history, recent texts, scans, and user preferences for fast of

 ☁️ Firebase Integration